Roni-Boiz/terraform-aws-3-tier-architecture/README.md

 ### ♾️ Automate

 In order to automate the task and start the CI/CD pipeline, you will need a dedicated EC2 instance configured as a self-hosted runner in GitHub Actions.
 Set it up by registering the instance as a new self-hosted runner in your repository's GitHub Actions settings.
+Please make sure to attach a suitable role with necessory permission to this instance while laungching or through Instances --> Actions --> Security --> Modify IAM role.

 ![ec2-runner](https://github.com/user-attachments/assets/6a046f6e-0cab-4245-bdd0-cc76c8888d80)

 To receive pipeline deployment notifications, configure your Slack channel's webhook URL.
-Add this webhook URL as a repository secret in GitHub Actions > Secrets and Variables > Repository secrets, and name it `SLACK_WEBHOOK_URL`.
+Add this webhook URL as a repository secret in GitHub Actions --> Secrets and Variables --> Repository secrets, and name it `SLACK_WEBHOOK_URL`.

 ![slack-web-hook](https://github.com/user-attachments/assets/3c28f8c7-29d9-4933-9548-b9975c89515c)